ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

             ...................................
 ~~~~

-Note: the attributes of network element are still under discussion.
+Note: Not all the attributes defined in {{?RFC8348}} are applicable for network element.
+And there could also be some missing attributes which are not recognized by {{?RFC8348}}.
+We will do some more extensions after the missing attributes are fully discussed.

 ## Efficiency Issue